fsolutions/subscriber_universal/README.md

-# Subscriber Universal Bot & User Dashboard
+# Subscriber Universal Bot (@SubscriberUniversalBot) & User Dashboard
+Subscriber Universal Bot helps people don't create junk in there messages list from channels in Telegram messenger.
+Bot allows to subscribe on channels and create a wall of messages in one place.

+Try it now in telegram @SubscriberUniversalBot.
-## Subscriber workflow scheme
+## Subscriber easy workflow scheme
 ![SubscriberUniversal](https://user-images.githubusercontent.com/3332161/159100708-6f0c2b01-0661-4b07-8a48-909c26e542e3.png)

 ## Installation